We are addicted to foam and lather.

 - Cocoamidopropyl betaine

 - Alpha-Olefin sulfonate

-Some of which, we choose to avoid in our formulas at The Naked Chemist and here’s why.
+Some of which I choose to avoid in my formulas and here’s why.

 They are used in just about everything that you come into contact with, and are specifically designed to clean grease and dirt from any surface, including our skin and hair.